balena-io/docs/pages/learn/more/examples/seed-projects.md

 ### Flogo

-You can use Project Flogo to develop IoT Edge application with no code using a Graphical development web UI.
+You can use Project Flogo to develop IoT edge applications with no code using a graphical development web UI.

 This hello world for Flogo helps you to get started.